 Programming skills erode when left unused for long periods of time.
-As a consequence, programming classes taken more than five years ago will not be applied to meet the program requirements for the computer science major.
-Since programming ability is crucial for success in the Computer Science and Computer Information Technology majors, the ICS Department invites students who may have programmed recently for one-on-one sessions with their advisor to discuss their programming background.
+As a consequence, programming classes taken more than five years ago will not be applied to meet the requirements for this major.

+Since programming ability is crucial for success in computer science, the ICS Department invites students who may have programmed recently for one-on-one sessions with their advisor to discuss their programming background.

 Waiver exams are used to help students evaluate their skills and to place them appropriately in the introductory programming sequence.